Cost is understandably one of the biggest concerns about higher education. College is a major investment for students and, often, their parents.

 Return on investment

-It is important to remember than college is an investment in the future.
+It is important to remember that college is an investment in the future.
 Students who earn a degree or certificate earn more money over their lifetime, are less likely to be unemployed, and experience greater job satisfaction.
+In fact, 2019 data from the Federal Reserve Bank of New York says those who earn a bachelor’s degree earn an average $33,000 more per year than those with only a high school diploma.